Top 5 Recommended Memory Cards Fuji X100V

 The Fujifilm X100V supports a single UHS-I memory card with some pretty powerful video capabilities.

 For general photography, the speed of your card won’t matter as much unless you’re bursting.
-With JPG shooters using effects like grain and clarity, the bottleneck will be in the processor so a fast card will matter even less.
+With JPG shooters using effects like grain and clarity, the bottleneck will be in the processor so that a fast card will matter even less.

 Card Name | In-Camera Speed (X100F) | 128GB |